medmax78/torbox/README.md

 Bundled MediaTek/Ralink driver DOES NOT use hostapd to provide an access point.
 So if you want to change AP settings - change them in appropriate place.
 For Mediatek - in driver settings.
 For others - /etc/hostapd/hostapd.conf.
 During the install they are applied in both.
 So if your dongle is Mediatek - hostapd silently fails on start, but you still do have an access point via driver.
 For other dongles - hostapd is used.
+For Orange Pi Zero - onboard WiFi chip **only**.
+Realtek dongle also can be used, depends on driver availability.
 For Raspberry Pi 1 and 2  - **Realtek is only supported**.
 For Raspberry Pi 3 - onboard Broadcom **only**.
 You still can support Realtek like it done for Rpi2, check script internals.